micmejia/bible-dump/AMPC/Matthew/Matt 23.md

-They tie up heavy loads, _hard to bear_, and place them on men's shoulders, but they themselves will not lift a finger to help bear them.
+They tie up heavy loads, hard to bear, and place them on men's shoulders, but they themselves will not lift a finger to help bear them.